The Secret of the Sword: Comic book

 A comic book, He-Man and She-Ra, Secret of the Sword, was published in 1985 by Mattel Toys as part of their "The Secret of the Sword Sweepstakes."
 The comic was handed out at theaters prior to seeing the film.
 The story runs six pages and recaps the film.

 In the UK, a film novelisation was published by Ladybird Books.

 Reception

 Janet Maslin of The New York Times and Charles Solomon of the Los Angeles Times likened the film to a Saturday morning children's cartoon extended to feature film length.
 Maslin in particular cited the film's plot as "complicated but entirely predictable".
-The film was, however, a box-office success, grossing more than three times its $2 million budget; according to IMDb and Lou Scheimer himself, the movie made over $7.5 million before finishing its theatrical run.
+The film was, however, a box-office success, grossing more than three times its $2 million budget; according to Lou Scheimer, the movie made over $7.5 million before finishing its theatrical run.

 Kidtoon Films release

 The film was picked up by Kidtoon Films as part of its weekend matinee program twenty-one years after its release.
 It returned to theaters on May 6, 2006 and closed on May 28, 2006.
 It replaced the original Dolby Stereo soundtrack with Dolby Digital and DTS tracks, and even though it was shot on film, was shown digitally.